Genuinely/guardian/README.md

 ### Guardian
 A project to get a live transcription of a Twilio phone number using OpenAI Realtime API.
-Built for BridgeGood 2025 AI for social good hackathon to adress scam calls to seniors.
+Built for BridgeGood 2025 AI for social good hackathon to address scam calls to seniors.

 ### Stack
 * Vite for frontend